rlopzc/nixtla-demo-api/README.md

 You can also see the code in `/src/App.js` and follow the tutorial.

-Happy coding and shoot me an email if you have any question!
+Happy coding and open an issue if you have any question!

 ## Available Scripts